yoratoni/nfts-generator/README.md

 Why ? <br />
-Because it is a lot more performant to detect exceptions & potential duplicates by checking the paths list instead of doing that after generating the image (I don't want to destroy my SSD by saving / deleting invalid NFTs 10 times in a row..)
+Because it is a lot more performant to detect exceptions & potential duplicates by checking the paths list instead of doing that after generating the image (I don't want to destroy my SSD by saving/deleting invalid NFTs 10 times in a row..)

 ## Technical information: